ImgBotApp/InternetNL/results/no-icon-status/good-not-tested_nl.md

-Passed, but partly not testable
+Partly passed, partly not testable